marwenmema/exo-news-list-templates/docs/index.md

 * **Accessibility**: i.e. ensuring a good accessibility score.
 (I didn't bother since the platform itself is not accessibility-compliant yet.
 But I will if it does.)
 * **Loading skeleton effects**: I've implemented it successfully in one of the templates and plan to generalize it when time permits and if people are interested.
 * **Placeholder when no articles are available yet**: Right now nothing is shown when no articles are available (done on purpose).
-Let me know if you want this and for what templates.
+Let me know if you want a placeholder implemented, for which template(s) exactly, and why.

 ## Video demo: